mscarlett/mscarlett.github.io/_posts/2015-06-11-A-Software-Engineer-Who-Wants-to-Save-Lives.markdown

 month: 6
 day: 11
 published: true
-summary: Reuters article about my experience with InSilico Medicine and motivations for the future.
+summary: News article about my experience with InSilico Medicine and motivations for the future.
 I have spent the past year with the company as an intern and continue to work as a software engineer.
 image: insilico.png
 ---